tjshiu/Computer-Science-Topics/JavaScript/algorithms/Binary Heaps/README.md

 1. We can always have duplicate values in a heap - there's no restriction against it.
 2. A heap doesn't follow the rules of a binary search tree; the left node doesn't have to be smaller than the right node.

-## Min Heap

- * Root node is the smallest or equal to all of the children nodes(always the minimum)

 ### Insertion

 * Top to bottom and from left to right